windowschips/i3dotfiles/README.md

 [adi1090x](https://github.com/adi1090x/rofi) on GitHub for rofi menus
 ### Showcase:
-This includes dynamic tiling for i3, clipboard history, applications menu, compositor animations, screenshotting tool with cool effects, and much much more.
+This includes dynamic tiling for i3, clipboard history, applications menu, compositor animations, screenshotting tool with cool effects, and much more.